moon290/chanjuanli.github.io/_pages/more.md

 title: "News"
 author_profile: true
 ---
+- Nov 11, 2019, the following paper: **Revision in Continuous Space: Unsupervised Text Style Transfer without Adversarial Learning** was accepted to the **AAAI-20**.

+- Nov 04, 2019, I got the "**Academic Star**" Award of Sichuan University

 - Oct 25, 2019, the following paper: **Deep Poetry: A Chinese Classical Poetry Generation System** was accepted to the **AAAI-20 Demonstrations Program**.

 - Oct 10, 2019, I got the **National Scholarship** for Phd Students.